 The Property Strategy of the Glasgow City IJB does not sit in isolation, and is linked closely to both the Council's Corporate Asset Management Plan 2014-2017 (and its successor to be published later in 2017) and NHS Greater Glasgow and Clyde's Property and Asset Management Strategy 2016-2020.
 Both of these strategies are focussed on making best use of the significant assets owned by the Council and Health Board, which is in line with the principles and objectives outlined in this document.
-Additionally the strategy takes cognisance of the Strategic Housing Investment Plan (SHIP), which sets out the priorities for investment in housing in Glasgow's Housing Strategy including the development of the housing component of the social care and housing priorities.
+Additionally the strategy takes cognisance of the Strategic Housing Investment Plan (SHIP), which sets out the priorities for investment in housing in Glasgow over the next five years; the SHIP is the housing investment delivery plan for Glasgow's Housing Strategy including the development of the housing component of the social care and housing priorities.